helenawang/FSAnalyzer/readme.txt

 The two versions share the same "type_judge.h" file, which are put outside folders.

-Compile "mvd.c" in linux, then run ./mvd <disk or image name>
+Compile "mvd.c"(or parse.c) in linux, then run ./mvd <disk or image name>
 Then you will see what this program can do...